 There’s a few underlying principles we used to help Joel that hopefully can help you too.
-It won’t be quite the same as having it all worked out for you for you as an individual.
-I’m hoping this will give you inspiration to find something that will work for you.
+It’s not the same as being assessed and treated by a trained professional but I’m hoping it will give you some hope and some ideas of what can e done.

 When we first assessed Joel he looked wonky.
 We’re not talking Quasimodo here.
-But to the trained eye he wasn’t in alignment.
+But to the trained eye he wasn’t well aligned.
 This immediately got our attention and our brains whirring as to what muscles would be over working and tight and how those muscles would affect the load in the groin.

-Then we went a step further back.
-Why were those muscles getting tight.
-In Joel’s case it was mostly the wonky relationship of his pelvis to his rib cage.
+Why were those muscles getting tight?
+In Joel’s case it was mostly the orientation of his pelvis in relation to his rib cage.
 Commonly this can be affected from as far afield as the head or feet.
-But in Joel’s case it was the more local tightness that was increasing the load on his hernia and led to it’s appearance in the first place.
+But in Joel’s case it was the more local tightness that was increasing the load on his hernia and, we suspect, led to it’s appearance in the first place.

+The rotational nature of this imbalance suggested that his oblique muscles (the muscles that rotate the torso) where having a disagreement with each other and contributing to his symptoms.
 This was confirmed by Joel who had mentioned in our initial chat that his symptoms were definitely aggravated by hoeing!
-That’s what we love about the work.
+That’s what we love about our work.
 There’s always new and unusual things to consider in every individual’s case.

-A large part of our work is to test our hair brain theories.
+Our in person work is to work through releasing those compensations and find out which ones most positively affect your symptoms.
+This helps guide and personalise your rehabilitation.
 If we tell you it’s your foot that’s causing your hernia you may understandably be sceptical.
-If we do something to your foot which makes your hernia feel better you’re more likely to listen to us.
+If we do something to your foot which makes your hernia symptoms feel better you’re more likely to pay attention!

-In Joel’s case it was a nice combination of fascial work to get his body lined up better and then some muscular work to reduce the load on the painful region in his groin.
-All of which would of course improved the function in his joints.
+In Joel’s case it was a nice combination of fascial work to get his body lined up better and then some muscular work to reduce the load on the symptomatic painful region in his groin.

-Stretches To Loosen Muscles That Affect Your Inguinal Hernia
+– Stretches To Loosen Muscles That Can Affect Your Inguinal Hernia

 Reading this right now you don’t have the luxury of our hands on treatment.
 So we’ll now consider what you can try to release yourself.